PickyBinders/PickyBinder/README.md

 ### Recent changes

 * Integration of EDMDock (includes updates of nextflow.config and params.config.in).
-* The output summary file contains besides the OpenStructure BiSyRMSD and lDDT-PLI also the scores from the individual tools.
+* A score summary file for each individual tool. individual tools.
 * Option to turn off ligand scoring
 * Option to change the parameters of the docking tools